The Massacre (Doctor Who)

-The Massacre (also known as The Massacre of St Bartholomew's Eve) is the completely missing fifth serial of the third season in the British science fiction television series Doctor Who, which was first broadcast in four weekly parts from 5 to 26 February 1966.

-In this serial, the Doctor (William Hartnell) and his travelling companion Steven (Peter Purves) arrive in France in 1572, during the events leading up to the St. Bartholomew's Day massacre.
-The two of them become separated, leaving the Doctor's journey largely unaccounted for, while Steven is caught up in a Huguenot plot to assassinate the Catholic Queen Mother Catherine de' Medici (Joan Young).
+The Massacre (also known as The Massacre of St Bartholomew's Eve) is the fifth serial of the third season of the British science fiction television series Doctor Who.
+Written by John Lucarotti and Donald Tosh, and directed by Paddy Russell, it was broadcast on BBC1 in four weekly parts from 5 to 26 February 1966.
+In the serial, the First Doctor (William Hartnell) and his travelling companion, Steven (Peter Purves), arrive in France in 1572, during the events leading up to the St. Bartholomew's Day massacre.
+Steven befriends a group of Huguenots and encounters the Doctor's lookalike, the Abbot of Amboise (Hartnell).